-Regulation 48 ter Alt.
+Regulation 48 ter

 Pilot Mining

+[1.
+Unless otherwise provided, nothing in this regulation shall exempt the Applicant or Contractor, as the case may be, from conducting Test Mining before the submission of a Plan of Work for Exploitation.]

+[1.Alt.
+Unless otherwise provided, nothing in this regulation shall exempt the Applicant or Contractor from conducting Test Mining and Pilot Mining.]

-1. Subject to this regulation , a Contractor shall conduct “Pilot Mining” before starting any Commercial Production under an Exploitation Contract.
-Information gathered through Pilot Mining shall be compiled in a Pilot Mining report in accordance with the applicable Standard and taking into account the Guidelines.
+2. Subject to this regulation and the applicable Standard, a Contractor shall conduct “Pilot Mining” before starting any Commercial Production under an Exploitation Contract.
+Information gathered through Pilot Mining shall be compiled in a Pilot Mining Report in accordance with the applicable Standard and taking into account the Guidelines.

-2. Pilot Mining is conducted by a Contractor in its preparation for commencement of Commercial Production, and to assist the Commission in its evaluation of the Feasibility Study.
+[3.
+Pilot Mining is conducted by a Contractor in its preparation for commencement of Commercial Production, and to assist the Commission in its [evaluation] [validation] of the Feasibility Study.]

-3. The purpose of the Pilot Mining is to validate that the proposed mining equipment is commercially and technically appropriate and the effects of the activity, in particular with regard to the Protection of the environment, operates as described in the Environmental Impact Statement/Plan of Work.
+4. The purpose of Pilot Mining is to[:

+(i) validate that the proposed mining equipment is commercially and technically appropriate;

+(ii) ensure that the Environmental Impacts and Effects of the activity are in accordance with the Environmental Impact Statement [and the conditions of the Exploitation Contract][, and to inform the Plan of Work]; and

+(iii) prove the technical capabilities of the [Applicant][Contractor to carry out its activities in accordance with the [Exploitation Contract[Plan of Work].]

-4. Pilot Mining in the Area requires a prior approval by the Commission and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the applicable Standard and taking into account the Guidelines, in particular to ensure effective protection for the marine environment from harmful effects in accordance with article 145 of the Convention.
+[5.
+Pilot Mining requires a prior approval by the Commission [and Council] and shall be carried out with reasonable regard for other activities in the Marine Environment, in accordance with articles 87 and 147 of the Convention, and in accordance with the [Exploitation contract and the] applicable Standard and taking into account the Guidelines, in particular to ensure effective protection for the Marine Environment from harmful effects in accordance with article 145 of the Convention.]6.
+A validation monitoring system shall be established by the Contractor, in line with the Environmental Management and Monitoring Plan [and the requirements set out in the applicable Standard [and taking into account the Guidelines], in order to monitor [, once Commercial Production has started,] whether the requirements of the Plan of Work are complied with.
+In case of non-compliance, regulation 52 will apply.

+6.Alt.
+The Contractor shall establish a Validation Monitoring System for a specified period of time, in line with the requirements set out in the applicable Standard and taking into account the Guidelines, in order to minotor the environmental impacts and effects of Pilot Mining.

+6bis.
+The Authority shall make arrangements, prior to the conduct of any Pilot Mining activities by a Contractor, for an independent scientific review of the Pilot Mining report prepared by the Contractor, in line with the requirements set out in the applicable Standard and taking into account the Guidelines.
+The outcome of the independent scientific review of the Pilot Mining report shall inform the review by the Commission as set out in paragraph 9bis. of this regulation.]

-5. Any gains from Mineral resources which have been collected during Pilot Mining shall be paid to the Environmental Compensation Fund, as established by Regulation 54 .
+7. Any gains from Resources which have been collected during Pilot Mining shall be paid to the mechanism for the sharing of benefits to be established by the Authority.

-6. If a Material Change has been determined in accordance with regulation 25 and 57, paragraph 2, the Council shall determine whether and on which aspects any additional Pilot Mining may have to be undertaken based on the recommendations of the Commission in order to provide sufficient information to satisfy the requirements of paragraph 2 above.
-In this case, paragraphs 1 and 3 above apply.
+8. If a Material Change has been determined in accordance with regulation 25 or 57, paragraph 2, the [Council][Commission] shall determine whether and on which aspects any additional Pilot Mining may have to be undertaken [based on the recommendations of the Commission] in order to satisfy the requirements of paragraph [3] above.
+In this case, paragraphs [2] and [4] above apply.